nkzw-tech/fbtee/README.md

 **fbtee** is compatible with `fbt`.
 If you are already using `fbt`, migrating to fbtee is straightforward:

+- Follow the "Getting Started" guide above and remove all "fbt" related packages.
 - Replace `import { fbt } from 'fbt'` with `import { fbt } from 'fbtee'`.
 - Rename commands from `fbt-collect`, `fbt-manifest` and `fbt-translate` to `fbtee-collect`, `fbtee-manifest` and `fbtee-translate`.
 - If you were using CommonJS modules for common strings or enums, convert them to ES modules.